DHTMLX/gantt-docs/data/desktop/resource_management.md

 }
 ~~~

-The *start_date* of the assignment is calculated in the same way as it calculated in the *"default"* mode.
+The *start_date* of the assignment is calculated in the same way as it's calculated in the *"default"* mode.

 The *end_date* is no longer linked to the end date of the task.
 Instead, it's calculated as<br> `gantt.calculateEndDate({start_date:assignment.start_date, duration:assignment.delay, task:task})`.